SEP vs Solo 401(k)

 What Is a SEP IRA?

 Congress created the Simplified Employee Pension Individual Retirement Account (SEP IRA) in 1978 to extend the IRA concept to small businesses.
 The term pension in this case is a bit archaic—a SEP IRA is not a defined benefit plan.
-Rather, it lets the self-employed and small businesses and their employees benefit from simple, tax-advantaged retirement savings accounts similar to personal individual retirement accounts (IRAs).
+Instead, it lets self-employed people and small businesses benefit from simple, tax-advantaged retirement accounts similar to individual retirement accounts (IRAs).

 SEP IRAs are available from most major brokerage firms and easy to set up.
 Unlike a traditional 401(k) plan, SEP IRAs have little to no administrative overhead.
-Companies with only a single employee can take advantage of SEP IRAs, meaning they can be a good choice for solo entrepreneurs or gig workers.
+Companies with only a single employee can take advantage of SEP IRAs.
+Therefore, they can be a good choice for solo entrepreneurs or gig workers.

 Most importantly, SEP IRAs offer more generous tax breaks than personal IRAs.
 In some cases, the tax deduction for a SEP IRA can be nearly 10 times that of an IRA.